karriereat/php-code-quality/README.md

 composer md -- --env=local (default)
 composer md -- --env=jenkins
 ```

+By adding the `--fail` flag, the script will fail if the command fails.

 You can disable `TTY` by adding the `--notty` flag (needed for Jenkins).
 On Windows platform it's disabled automatically.